PARCC Assessments at Warren Hills

 Information for the Classes of 2017, 2018, and 2019

 New Jersey is in the process of phasing in the PARCC Assessments as a requirement for students to earn a high school diploma, and this phase in period affects students in the Classes of 2017, 2018, and 2019.
 During this phase in period the NJDOE has identified passing scores on the PARCC Assessments for the purposes of earning a high school diploma.
 Passing the PARCC Assessments is the most direct pathway to satisfying the NJDOE requirements to earn a high school diploma.
 Taking the PARCC Assessments each year prepares the students to find success on the high school PARCC Assessments.

 The NJDOE has also identified passing scores on alternate standardized exams for the purposes of earning a high school diploma for those students unable to achieve the minimum passing score on the PARCC Assessments.

-Please see this memo and this presentation from the NJDOE for the latest information on the PARCC Assessments and the testing requirement for a high school diploma.
+Please see this presentation from the NJDOE for the latest information on the PARCC Assessments and the testing requirement for a high school diploma.

 PARCC Assessment Contacts

 Interim Director of Guidance & District Test Coordinator